Hare Ram: Plot

-The film is about an IPS officer Hari (Kalyan Ram) who is busy investigating the murders of a news reporter Rajeev (Prabhakar Podakandla) and a well-known doctor GK Reddy (Rajeev Kanakala).
-He discovers that the murders are done by his twin, Ram (Kalyan Ram).
+Hari is an IPS officer who is busy investigating the murders of a news reporter Rajeev and a well-known doctor GK Reddy.
+He discovers that his twin Ram had committed the murders.

-The story goes that Ram has a problem with his brain and is unable to control his hyper emotions about few things, which makes him a beast at times.
-He would not even hesitate to kill and does not like anyone being praised or belittling him.
+In a flashback, Ram has a problem with his brain and sometimes cannot control his emotions, which makes him act like a beast.
+He would not even hesitate to kill and does not like anyone praising or belittling him.
 In this process, he builds a grudge against his own brother, who is good at everything and tries to kill him right during their childhood.
-Their mother (Seetha) is unable to tolerate all this and takes it upon herself to change Ram, so she takes him away from Hari to avoid further hatred, but not much change happens in Ram's nature even after they grow up.
-Meanwhile, Hari is often chased by Anjali (Priyamani), who poses as a bank employee but is actually a CBI officer who comes to arrest Hari since she suspects his hand in the killings.
-Apparently, GK Reddy happens to be the younger brother of the health minister Siva Reddy (Kota Srinivasa Rao), and from then on, Siva Reddy is closely on the heels of the killer.
-Anjali finally manages to arrest Hari through a plan of hers, and soon she realizes her folly when she chances upon his mother and understands the entire story of Hari and Ram.
+Their mother cannot tolerate all this and takes it upon herself to change Ram, so she takes him away from Hari to avoid further hatred, but Ram's nature does not change even after they grow up.
+Meanwhile, Hari is often chased by Anjali, who poses as a bank employee but is actually a CBI officer who comes to arrest him since she suspects his hand in the killings.
+GK Reddy happens to be the younger brother of the health minister Siva Reddy, and from then on, Siva Reddy is closely on the heels of the killer.
+Anjali finally manages to arrest Hari, and soon she realizes her folly when she chances upon his mother and understands the entire story of Hari and Ram.

 Ram is initially thought to have committed the murders.
-A occurs: Sravani (Sindhu Tolani), a journalist and Ram's love interest, was jointly killed by Rajeev and Siva Reddy when she exposes their plans of running a health mafia.
+A twist occurs: Sravani, a journalist and Ram's love interest, was jointly killed by Rajeev and Siva Reddy when she exposes their plans of running a health mafia.
 Ram attacked GK Reddy to seek revenge.
 GK Reddy injected Ram with the deadly virus, and Ram, deciding to sacrifice himself to save the people around him, fell under Hari's car.
 He then asked Hari to shoot him to save the others; with no other alternative left, Hari did so.
 Hari then decided to kill the culprits by impersonating Ram.
-Hari is released from jail by the court for the purpose of catching.
+Hari is released from jail by the court for the purpose of catching them.
 He then kidnaps Siva Reddy in a van and takes him to a lonely place.
 When the policemen and the others gather there, Hari escapes from the van via the sewage pipe and gets into the public.
 He then triggers a bomb in the van.
-Ram's mother thinks that Ram sacrificed his life for the country and feels proud of him.
-The films ends with Hari explaining to the taxi driver Nijam (Brahmanandam) how he escaped from CBI custody.
+Ram's mother thinks Ram sacrificed his life for the country and feels proud of him.
+The film ends with Hari explaining to the taxi driver Nijam how he escaped from CBI custody.